 An Alternative to Expensive 3D Rendering Programs

 SketchUp is an easy-to-use 3D program with some excellent rendering capabilities at no cost!
-So it's ideal for students and new 3D designers who want to learn 3D design basics without spending big bucks.
-Even though Sketchup doesn't have all the 3D modeling tools of other 3D programs, it's still effortless to make 3D models.
+So it's ideal for students and new 3D designers who want to learn 3D design basics without spending any big bucks.
+Even though SketchUp does not have all the 3D modeling tools of other 3D programs, it's still effortless to make 3D models.

 Some interior designers also like SketchUp because they can play around with different couches and tables in their designs before making an investment on what would look best in the space.
 This saves them time shopping for items at several furniture stores since they will already know how everything will fit together when arranged inside a 3-dimensional model.